BNP case spurs calls for whistleblower incentives in banking

 National banking representatives have opposed such whistleblower programs.

-Asked about its position on expanded whistleblower protections, the American Bankers Association pointed to a 2010 regulatory filing opposing the SEC’s proposed programme.
-It had warned the programme would encourage individuals to “avoid even the most highly effective internal (reporting) policies in order to preserve and protect the possibility, no matter how remote, of receiving large cash awards.”
+Asked about its position on expanded whistleblower protections, the American Bankers Association pointed to a 2010 regulatory filing opposing the SEC’s proposed program.
+It had warned the program would encourage individuals to “avoid even the most highly effective internal (reporting) policies in order to preserve and protect the possibility, no matter how remote, of receiving large cash awards.”

-Eight whistleblowers have received awards ranging from the low six-figures to as high as $14 million through the SEC’s programme since it began in late 2011.
-The CFTC, meanwhile, issued its first award, of $240,000 (140,629 pounds), in May.
+Eight whistleblowers have received awards ranging from the low six-figures to as high as $14 million through the SEC’s program since it began in late 2011.
+The CFTC, meanwhile, issued its first award, of $240,000, in May.

-There is no sign that Congress or federal banking regulators are devising plans for a new whistleblower programme.
+There is no sign that Congress or federal banking regulators are devising plans for a new whistleblower program.

 The New York State proposal, introduced last year at the department’s request, was not acted on in this year’s session.
 A spokesman for Republican bill sponsor James Seward said it could come up in 2015.
 Department of Financial Services Superintendent Benjamin Lawsky’s office did not respond to questions about it.